vinh123456789/EzHomeLab/docs/install-os.md

 ```sh
 sudo raspi-config
 ```
 Go to `Interface > VNC` and then select `Yes` when promted.
-You now can connect to Raspi with a VNC client such as `TigerVNC`.
+You now can connect to Raspi with a VNC client such as [TigerVNC](https://github.com/TigerVNC/tigervnc/releases).

 The next step is assign a static IP for it as we are intending to use it as a router.
 I will also give my primary OS the same IP later as it is easier to remember althought this is not required.
 You can do this either via GUI after connected via VNC or edit `dhcpcd` file with the following command:
 ```sh